puppetlabs/puppet-docs/source/puppet/latest/configuration.md

 * Each of these settings can be specified in `puppet.conf` or on the command line.
-* Puppet Enterprise (PE) and open source Puppet share the configuration settings that are documented here.
-However, PE defaults for some settings differ from the open source Puppet defaults.
-Some examples of settings that have different PE defaults include `disable18n`, `environment_timeout`, `always_retry_plugins`, and the Puppet Server JRuby `max-active-instances` setting.
-To verify PE configuration defaults, check the `puppet.conf` file after installation.
+* Puppet Enterprise (PE) and open source Puppet share the configuration settings documented here.
+However, PE defaults differ from open source defaults for some settings, such as `node_terminus`, `storeconfigs`, `always_retry_plugins`, `disable18n`, `environment_timeout` (when Code Manager is enabled), and the Puppet Server JRuby `max-active-instances` setting.
+To verify PE configuration defaults, check the `puppet.conf` or `pe-puppet-server.conf` file after installation.
 * When using boolean settings on the command line, use `--setting` and `--no-setting` instead of `--setting (true|false)`.
 (Using `--setting false` results in "Error: Could not parse application options: needless argument".)